drivet/website-11ty/src/posts/feed/2022/eleventy-pagination.md

 ---
-title: "Taming Eleventy Tags: Or How I Learned To Tolerate Double Pagination"
+title: 'Taming Eleventy Tags: Or How I Learned To Tolerate Double Pagination'
-date: 2022-03-23T15:33:00-04:00
+date: '2022-03-23T15:33:00-04:00'
-mp-syndicate-to:
-- twitter
 tags:
   - blogging
   - eleventy
 ---

 [Pagination][1] in [Eleventy][2] is bit strange.
 Out of the box, Eleventy